JvanKatwijk/qt-dab/README.md

 b. the impulse window whows - if detectable - the relative delay - in micro seconds - of the data, relative to th strongest transmitter.

-Of course, all these computations cost a little additional CPU time, therefore they are optional.
+Of course, all these computations cost a little additional CPU time, therefore they are optional and can be set in the ".qt-dab.ini" file.

-a. if "tii_depth=xxx" is set (xxx being 3 or 4) the tii search is done
+a. if "tii_depth=xxx" is set (xxx being 3 or 4) the tii search is done for a maximum of xxx tii values,
-b. if "echo_depth=xxx" is set (xxx being 3 or 4) the delays of the secondary transmitters are computed.
+b. if "echo_depth=xxx" is set (xxx being 3 or 4) the delays of the secondary for a maximum of xxx transmitters are computed.

 ------------------------------------------------------------------